 Line 22.
-Enter the amount of proceeds that will be used to pay interest from the date the bonds are dated to the date of issue.
+Enter the amount of proceeds that will be used to pay interest on the issue accruing prior to the date of issue.
+For definition of date of issue, see these instructions, line 7.

 Line 24.
 Enter the amount of the proceeds that will be used to pay bond issuance costs, including fees for trustees and bond counsel.
 If no bond proceeds have been used to pay bond issuance costs, enter zero.
 Do not leave this line blank.